liang-ma/liang-ma/README.md

 ### Hi there 👋
-🔭 I’m currently working on accelerationg some maths solvers.
+🔭 I’m currently working on the development of high level synthesis tools.

 <!--
 **liang-ma/liang-ma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.